Womens Institute for Family Health

 Womens Institute for Family Health - Philadelphia, PA

 Womens Institute For Family Health is an addiction treatment center located at 5936 Chestnut Street, 1st Floor in the 19139 zip code in Philadelphia, PA.
 It is operated by a private non-profit organization.
-Womens Institute For Family Health provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Womens Institute For Family Health include matrix model, brief intervention and motivational interviewing.
+Womens Institute For Family Health provides naltrexone administration, suboxone prescription and buprenorphine detox.
+Some of the treatment approaches used by Womens Institute For Family Health include 12 step rehabilitation, motivational interviewing and matrix model.
 Womens Institute For Family Health also specializes in detox services and offers inpatient opioid detoxification.
-Womens Institute For Family Health provides outpatient rehab, outpatient methadone/buprenorphine/naltrexone treatment and IOT.
-It also provides inpatient detoxification and residential treatment for alcohol and drug use.
-Other addiction treatment offered includes treatment for gambling disorder.
+Womens Institute For Family Health provides outpatient detoxification, outpatient methadone/buprenorphine/naltrexone treatment and outpatient addiction treatment.
+It also provides inpatient detoxification and residential drug and alcohol abuse treatment.
+Other addiction treatment offered includes gambling disorder treatment.

 Address: 5936 Chestnut Street, 1st Floor, Philadelphia, PA 19139